testcontainers/testcontainers-dotnet/README.md

 - `WithExposedPort` exposes a port inside the container e. g. `--expose=80`.
 - `WithPortBinding` publishes a container port to the host e. g. `-p, --publish 80:80`.
 - `WithMount` mounts a volume into the container e. g. `-v, --volume .:/tmp`.
+- `WithCleanUp` removes a stopped container automatically.
 - `WithOutputConsumer` redirects `stdout` and `stderr` to capture the Testcontainer output.
 - `WithWaitStrategy` sets the wait strategy to complete the Testcontainer start and indicates when it is ready.
+- `WithDockerfileDirectory` builds a Docker image based on a Dockerfile (`ImageFromDockerfileBuilder`).
+- `WithDeleteIfExists` removes the Docker image before it is rebuilt (`ImageFromDockerfileBuilder`).

 ## Pre-configured containers